The Geographer: Provenance and exhibitions

 Sometime before 1821, the painting was owned by Johann Goll van Franckenstein Jr. of Velzen and Amsterdam.
-Pieter Hendrick Goll van Franckenstein of Amsterdam owned it before 1832, and he sold it on July 1, 1833, for 195 florins to a Nieuwenhuys.
+Pieter Hendrick Goll van Franckenstein of Amsterdam owned it before 1832, and he sold it on 1 July 1833, for 195 florins to a Nieuwenhuys.
 It was owned by Alexandre Dumont of Cambrai before 1860, who sold it through Thoré-Bũrger to Isaac Pereire of Paris, who owned it by 1866.
-It was sold on March 6, 1872.
-Max Kann of Paris owned the painting, perhaps that year, and it passed into the hands of Prince Demidoff of San Donato, near Florence, sometime before 1877, and stayed in his hands until he sold it on March 15, 1880.
+It was sold on 6 March 1872.
+Max Kann of Paris owned the painting, perhaps that year, and it passed into the hands of Prince Demidoff of San Donato, near Florence, sometime before 1877, and stayed in his hands until he sold it on 15 March 1880.
 A.J.
-Bosch sold the painting in Vienna on April 28, 1885 (for Õs 8,000) to a Kohlbacher, who sold it to the Städel in Frankfurt.
+Bosch sold the painting in Vienna on 28 April 1885 (for Õs 8,000) to a Kohlbacher, who sold it to the Städel in Frankfurt.

 The work was exhibited in the Exposition rétrospective, Tableaux anciens empruntés aux galeries particulières held at the Palais des Champs-Elysées, Paris, 1866; at the exhibition of Ouvrages de peinture exposés au profit de la colonisation de l'Algérie par les Alsaciens-Lorrains, Palais de la Présidence du Corps législatif, Paris, 1874; and in the Vermeer, oorsprong en involved.
 Fabritius, de Hooch, de Witte exhibition at the Museum Boijmans Van Beuningen in Rotterdam, 1935.

+In 1997, The Geographer was displayed alongside its pendant piece, The Astronomer, for a temporary exhibition first at the Louvre, then later at the Städel Museum.
+This exhibition was the first time the two pieces had been reunited since their separation in 1797.